This section provides information about applying to Olympic College, financial aid, assessment testing, the advising process, registration, and more.

 Registration times are based on the total number of credits completed and listed on the college transcript, including up to 70 transfer credits.
-This method allows those most in need of specific courses required for graduation or program completion to have the first opportunity to register each quarter.
+This method allows those most in need of specific courses required for graduation or program completion to have the first opportunity to register each term.

 Per RCW 28B.15.624, Olympic College offers an early course registration period for eligible veterans using veteran benefits, and National Guard members.

-1. Web Registration (ctcLink Student Self-Service portal)
+1. Web Registration (ctcLink Student Homepage or Mobile Dashboard)

 2. In Person